 Here is a typical

-.NewRecord procedure won’t allow new records to be added if there already at 100 or more records in the database:
+.NewRecord procedure that will not allow new records to be added if there already at 100 or more records in the database:

 if info("records")≥100 message "Sorry, this database is limited to 100 records." else if info("trigger") = "New.Add" addrecord elseif info("trigger") = "New.Insert" insertrecord elseif info("trigger") = "New.Return" insertbelow endif endif